 How to start a blog?
 Let’s say you want to write a non-fiction piece for publication as a blog, newspaper article or in other media.
-Let’s call it “an article”.
 Where to start?
 Here are seven top writing tips.

 1. What is your message?
-A clear message is the most important – and difficult – element of writing an article.
+A clear message is the most important – and difficult – element of writing a blog or writing an article.
 If you don’t know what your message is or why you’re communicating it this way, stop right now.
 The good news?
 Once you’ve decided your key message, the article is already half-written.
 Check out this piece, where the message is “if you’re going ski-ing a ski-guide may help you have more fun“.
 That message must be newsworthy and interesting – are you or the editor confident people will want to read it?

 2. How to decide on your message.
 So what is “newsworthy and interesting”?
 Two possibilities: